-The purpose of this document is to set out Laine's stance on bribery and corruption and to provide guidance on what to do if you experience, witness or suspect bribery whilst working for or providing services on behalf of Laine.
+The purpose of this document is to set out Punch's stance on bribery and corruption and to provide guidance on what to do if you experience, witness or suspect bribery whilst working for or providing services of behalf of Punch.
 We conduct all our business in an honest and ethical manner.
 We take a zero-tolerance approach to bribery and corruption and are committed to: (1) acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate; and (2) implementing and enforcing effective systems to counter bribery and corruption.